How Has COVID-19 Impacted Tuberculosis?

-Prior to the onset of the SARS-CoV-2 (COVID-19) pandemic in 2020, Mycobacterium tuberculosis (Mtb) – the causative agent of tuberculosis – was the leading cause of death globally due to an infectious disease.
-In 2019, approximately 10 million people contracted the disease and it killed 1.4 million of them.
+COVID-19’s impact on tuberculosis has been devastating.
+Prior to the onset of the SARS-CoV-2 (COVID-19) pandemic in 2020, Mycobacterium tuberculosis (Mtb) – the causative agent of tuberculosis – was the leading cause of deaths globally due to an infectious disease.
+In 2019, CDC estimates that approximately 10 million people contracted the disease and it killed 1.4 million of them.
 Mtb is a bacterium primarily transmitted by aerosol or droplet, and like COVID-19, can be transmitted when a person with an active Mtb infection coughs, sneezes, laughs, or even talks.
 The disease exists in two forms: an active form capable of being transmitted to others, and a latent form in which the patient is asymptomatic and cannot spread Mtb.
 Between the two forms, it is estimated that nearly a quarter of the world’s population is infected with Mtb.
 Following infection, Mtb bacteria most often attack the lungs, but they can also attack the kidney, spine, and brain.
 Symptoms can include cough, fever, fatigue, night sweats, and weight loss.
 Several health conditions put an individual at higher risk of contracting Mtb, including malnutrition, HIV/AIDS, and diabetes.
 These factors result in most infections occurring in low- to middle-income countries with limited resources for an effective response.

 Progress Against Mtb Before COVID-19